• Skip to primary navigation

 • Apple: Chicken Salad with Apples and Pecans, Spinach Banana Apple Smoothie, Apple Cucumber Salad.

-• Oats: Banana Blueberry Oatmeal Muffins, Oatmeal Cherry Bars, Berry Oatmeal Cups.
+• Oats: Banana Blueberry Oatmeal Muffins, Oatmeal Cherry Bars, Single Serving Baked Oatmeal

 5 from 5 votes